Quantized Dimensional Ledger (QDL)

 Program Overview

-Explore the core components of the QDL research program: the structural framework, proposed experiments, formal publications, and the institute’s mission.
+Explore the core components of the QDL research program: the structural framework, proposed tests, formal publications, and the institute’s mission.

 Experimental Program

 QDL is designed to be testable.
-The experimental validation roadmap focuses on four complementary tabletop platforms that probe QDL-driven scaling laws in distinct physical regimes.
+The experimental validation roadmap focuses on four complementary tabletop platforms that probe QDL-driven scaling and closure claims in distinct physical regimes.

-The QDL Experimental Validation Protocol outlines how a conserved Quantized Dimensional Cell could leave measurable signatures in precision experiments.
-Each platform is designed so that standard theories and QDL give clearly distinguishable scaling behavior.
+The QDL Experimental Validation Protocol outlines how a proposed conserved Quantized Dimensional Cell could leave measurable signatures in precision experiments.
+Each platform is designed so that standard theories and QDL give clearly distinguishable scaling behavior under declared transforms.

 - Precision torsion-balance scaling – torque and deflection vs. arm length and mass structure.